Svetloslav15/online-chat-system/README.md

 ### Prerequisites

 1. In order to run the application you should make an account in firebase.
-Then you should copy data from fireabase.example.js and paste it into firebase.js file + credentials from your account.
+Then you should copy data from fireabase.example.js and paste it into firebase.js file + credentials from your account
 2. Then run
 ```
 npm install